 about

-Currently, I serve as Education Director and a teaching artist for MIMA Music (Modern Improvisational Music Appreciation), an educational nonprofit that builds community through collaborative music-making.
-During the summer, I serve as Director of Electronic Music, Director of Composers Forums, and Faculty for The Walden School Young Musicians Program—a creative music-making program, festival, and summer camp for students ages 9-18.
-I hold an an MFA in Interdisciplinary Arts from Simon Fraser University’s School for Contemporary Arts, an MEd in Special Education (Teaching Students with Visual Impairments) from George Mason University, and a BMus from Northwestern University in Music Education and Guitar Performance.
+Currently, Kittie serves as a Studio Assistant and Lessons Coordinator for the Music Resource Center, a nonprofit after-school music program that provides a safe, diverse, and creative community for teens.
+During the summer, she serves as Director of Electronic Music, Director of Composers Forums, and Teaching Faculty for The Walden School Young Musicians Program.
+Kittie holds an MFA in Interdisciplinary Arts from Simon Fraser University's School for Contemporary Arts, an MEd in Special Education from George Mason University, and a BM from Northwestern University in Music Education and Guitar Performance.
+Kittie also likes ghost stories, chili, and cats.